darinz/ML/02_generative_learning/01_gda.md

 - **$\mu_0, \mu_1$:** We estimate the mean of each class as the average of all feature vectors belonging to that class
 - **$\Sigma$:** We estimate the covariance as the average squared deviation from the class means, weighted by class membership

+**The estimation insight:** These are exactly the sample statistics you would compute if you were trying to understand the distribution of each class.
+The beauty is that these intuitive estimates are also the maximum likelihood estimates.

 Pictorially, what the algorithm is doing can be seen in as follows:

 <img src="./img/gda_result.png" width="400px" />

 Shown in the figure are the training set, as well as the contours of the two Gaussian distributions that have been fit to the data in each of the two classes.
 Note that the two Gaussians have contours that are the same shape and orientation, since they share a covariance matrix $\Sigma$, but they have different means $\mu_0$ and $\mu_1$.
 Also shown in the figure is the straight line giving the decision boundary at which $p(y=1|x) = 0.5$.
 On one side of the boundary, we'll predict $y=1$ to be the most likely outcome, and on the other side, we'll predict $y=0$.

+**The visual insight:** The decision boundary is where the two Gaussian distributions have equal probability.
+This creates a linear boundary because both distributions have the same shape (shared covariance).

 **GDA Parameter Estimation**